troych/xbmc/README.md

 Joystick support is now provided through a binary add-on.
 Follow the out-of-tree instructions at https://github.com/kodi-game/peripheral.joystick.

 Game add-ons are hosted separately at https://github.com/kodi-game.
-If you would like to compile all game add-ons in one fell swoop, create a build directory out-of-tree and run the following command (assuming you cloned Kodi into `$HOME/workspace/kodi`):
+If you would like to compile all game add-ons in one fell swoop, create a build directory out-of-tree and run the following commands:

 ```
 cmake -DADDONS_TO_BUILD=game.* \